Return to the home page

 Never be afraid to ask!
 Most homeschooling parents and students and support groups are happy to help.
 See also DoE Home Instruction Questions and Answers

-Index to All FAQs * FAQ: Getting Started * FAQ: Paperwork * FAQ: Testing
+Index to All FAQs * FAQ: Getting Started * FAQ: Paperwork * Special Ed FAQ * FAQ: Testing

 If you don't find your question answered, or you want to post some further information, please fill out the form at Ask Laurie.
 See also some Recently Asked Questions and our Special Ed resources page.
 Laurie Spigel is available for educational consultations.